RAID Rebuild + Restore.

 The disk image or the low level binary contents of each disk are then copied out.
 Next, analysis is performed on the disk images.
 A process of de-stripping will be carried out on each of the extracted disk images upon confirming the RAID types, correct orientation of disk elements forming the RAID volume, the raid strip block size and the associated parity location.
 Different manufacturers may have slightly different RAID settings so additional tweaks may be needed.

-RAID System Config Rebuild.
+Data Recovery from RAID Systems needing Config Rebuild.

 Once the data layout pattern making the RAID logical volume has been identified and confirmed, the critical data will then be extracted to other disk media.
 A part of the extraction process is to repair the primitive data blocks that may have been damaged or have existed leading up to the final system failure.
 This is a very necessary step and is unfortunately time consuming and the source of much frustration in terms of customer expectations.
 The data integrity is then evaluated to ensure that the data is of acceptable quality before a file list is finally produced for customer review.